Hibachi Zucchini Recipe

 Ingredients

-Dark Soy Sauce – It gives zucchini a salty and slight umami taste.
+Soy Sauce – It gives zucchini a salty and slight umami taste.
 To make the dish gluten-free, replace soy sauce with tamari or coconut aminos.

 Ginger and Garlic – Add that much-needed heat to the stir-fried zucchini.

-Others – You will also need vegetable oil, butter (salted or unsalted), onions, salt, and black pepper powder.
+Others – You will also need oil, butter (salted or unsalted), onions, salt, and black pepper powder.

 To make the recipe vegan, replace butter with oil.